chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 - Bet lasts until end of 2020

 Detailed additions:
 - I must define when an attempt starts.
-I.e. if I shot 150 and scored 90/100 between #20-119 I'd need to reset counter after 19 for it to count.
+I.e. if I shot 150 times and scored 90/100 between attempts 20-119 I'd need to reset counter after 19 for it to count.
 - If I have no safe access to a regulation hoop I get an extension until I have had 50 hours of safe use of a regulation hoop

 The short version is that Mike has to get 90/100 freethrows by the end of 2020 with unlimited attempts and unlimited time per attempt, but each attempt has to be declared.